datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 data management.
 As file content for analyses is obtained *on demand* via :command:`datalad get`, researchers selectively obtain only those data they need instead of having complete copies of datasets as before, and thus save disk space.
-Upon :command:`datalad publish`, computed results and project histories can be pushed to the data store and the institute's GitLab instance, and be thus backed-up and accessible for collaborators or supervisors.
+Upon :command:`datalad push`, computed results and project histories can be pushed to the data store and the institute's GitLab instance, and be thus backed-up and accessible for collaborators or supervisors.
 Easy-to-reobtain input data can safely be dropped to free disk space on the compute cluster.
 Sensible